We want to help you choose the best braid to spool your reels with and give you some tips here on how to use it.

 - Retains round shape

-KastKing SuperPower braided fishing line is an affordable four strand braid.
-It is strong, doesn’t stretch, and is abrasion resistant and won’t break the bank.
+KastKing SuperPower braided fishing line is an affordable four-strand braid.
+It is strong, doesn’t stretch, is abrasion resistant, and won’t break the bank.
 A good choice for those on a budget, it comes in four color options.

 Key features